Parera-Portell/IceMap500/README.md

 # IceMap500
 A sea ice detection algorithm based on IceMap250 (Gignac et al., 2017) with new features to generate accurate sea ice extent maps from MODIS visible and infrared data at 500 m resolution at nadir.
-(WORK IN PROGRESS)

 ***********************************************************************************************************************************